christopher5106/christopher5106.github.io/_posts/2016-01-30-two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.markdown

 Add /usr/local/cuda/bin to the path in the bash profile to have the NVCC compiler available.

 Let's create a public AMI : **ami-0ef6407d**.

-Now you can use this AMI to launch a cluster of G2 instances.
+This AMI is useful to launch a cluster of GPU instances with NVIDIA Driver and CUDA 7.5 pre-installed.

 # Compile JCUDA, BIDMat, BIDMach libraries